-There are some functional groups that are difficult to chemically react with because they are not reactive as they are.
+There are functional groups that are difficult to chemically react with in their original state due to their low reactivity.
 One such group is the ether.
-The oxygen atom is strongly bonded to the carbon atom and the bond will not cleave.
-Therefore, in order for the ether to chemically react, the ether must be activated.
+The oxygen atom is strongly bonded to the carbon atom, and the bond will not cleave.
+Therefore, in order for the ether to chemically react, we have to activate it.

 Why does the presence of an acid catalyst activate ether?
-The presence of acid causes hydrogen atoms (protons) to bond to the oxygen atoms of the ether; as a result of the H+ bond, the ether becomes positively charged.
+The presence of acid causes a hydrogen atom (proton) to bond to the oxygen atom of the ether; as a result of the H+ bonding, the ether becomes positively charged.

-A positively charged oxygen atom can be an excellent leavening group.
-Therefore, ether cleavage causes them to split into two molecules.
+The positively charged oxygen atom becomes an excellent leaving group.
+Therefore, the ether cleavage causes it to split into two molecules.

-In the case of the previous compound, after the ether is activated by the acid, a tertiary carbocation or a primary carbocation is formed.
+In the case of the previous compound, the tertiary or primary carbocation is formed after the ether is activated by the acid.
 However, since tertiary carbocation is more stable, the tertiary carbocation is preferentially formed.

-As a result, only certain compounds can be synthesized.
+As a result, only a certain compound can be synthesized.

 In ether cleavage reactions, there is regioselectivity.
 When hydrogen halides, such as hydrogen chloride (HCl) or hydrogen bromide (HBr), are used as acid catalysts, the location where ether cleavage occurs is determined.

--If the SN1 Reaction Is Impossible, the SN2 Reaction Will Occur
+-When the SN1 Reaction Is Impossible, the SN2 Reaction Occurs

 What happens in the case of unstable intermediates such as primary carbocations, which are rarely formed under normal conditions?
-In this case, the synthetic reaction proceeds by the SN2 reaction rather than the SN1 reaction in which the carbocation is formed as an intermediate.
+In this case, the synthetic reaction proceeds by the SN2 reaction, not the SN1 reaction in which the carbocation is formed as an intermediate.

-The SN2 reaction is a reaction in which the product is obtained in a single reaction without the formation of a carbocation.
-For example, it is as follows.
+The SN2 reaction is the one that gives the product in a single reaction without the formation of a carbocation.
+For example, we have the following.

 In any case, understand that the SN1 or SN2 reaction causes ether cleavage and splits one molecule into two.